korniko98/pivot-atlas/docs/artifacts/ip-address.md

 		TO DO
 		```

-####:octicons-arrow-right-24: Other IP addresses with overlapping registration details
+####:octicons-arrow-right-24: IP addresses with overlapping registration details

 When actors purchase an IP address, they must supply registrant information, which is made publicly available through the WHOIS protocol.
-This requirement is different than for registering a domain, a process which allow for registrant privacy.
-While stealthy actors will often provide fake details, these can sometimes still be useful for pivoting.
+This requirement is different than for registering a domain, a process which allows for registrant privacy.
+While stealthy actors will often provide fake registration details, these can sometimes still be useful for pivoting if they are rare enough.
 Note that if a threat actor leases a (static or dynamic) IP address from a cloud provider, a WHOIS query will only return information about the provider.

 ??? example "Try it out"